 The solar panel inverter is usually placed near the solar panels themselves, often in a location that is safe and easily accessible.
 There are several factors to consider when determining the location of the inverter:

-Close to the solar panels: It is common to place the inverter close to the solar panels to minimize the length of the direct current (DC) cabling.
+Close to the solar panels: It is common to place the inverter close to the solar panels to minimize the length of direct current (DC) cabling.
 Short DC cables help reduce power losses.

 Electrical safety: Ensure that the location complies with electrical safety standards and regulations.
 Work with a qualified installer to ensure everything is installed according to the rules.